aleph2c/miros/doc/recipes.rst

 There are different ways to create states with miros:

-1. You can create a hand-coded state method. [flat states]
+1. :ref:`You can create a hand-coded state method.<recipes-boiler-plate-state-method-code>`

-2. You can have the library generate a state method for you, then register callback responses to specific events and set a parent at runtime.
+2. :ref:`You can have the library generate a state method for you, then register callback responses to specific events and set a parent at runtime.<recipes-creating-a-state-method-from-a-factory>`
-   [factory states]

 3. You can use a fusion technique.
 You can hand write a state and use context managers within the method so that the miros package can register callbacks for specific signals, or even change it's parent at run time. [fusion states]

+.. _recipes-state-recipes:

+**State Recipes**:

 * :ref:`Boiler plate state method code<recipes-boiler-plate-state-method-code>`
 * :ref:`Describe a parent state<recipes-describe-a-parent-state>`